AckerlyXu/heima/articles/virtual-machines/windows/upload-specialized.md

 # How to upload a specialized VHD to create a VM in Azure

 A specialized VHD maintains the user accounts, applications and other state data from your original VM.
-You can upload a specialized VHD to Azure and use it to create a VM that uses an unmanaged storage account.
+You can upload a specialized VHD to Azure and use it to create a VM that uses Managed Disks or an unmanaged storage account.
+We recommend that you use [Managed Disks](../../storage/storage-managed-disks-overview.md) to take advantage of the simplified management and additional features that Managed Disks offer.

 > [!IMPORTANT]
 > Before uploading any VHD to Azure, you should follow [Prepare a Windows VHD or VHDX to upload to Azure](prepare-for-upload-vhd-image.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json)